DIOSMIN Overview Information

 DIOSMIN Side Effects & Safety

-Diosmin is safe for most people when used short-term for up to three months.
-It can cause some side effects such as stomach and abdominal pain, diarrhea, and headache.
+Diosmin is safe for most people when used short-term for up to 6 months.
+It can cause some side effects such as stomach and abdominal pain, diarrhea, dizziness, headache, skin redness and hives, muscle pain, blood problems, and altered heart rate.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of diosmin during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.